Oreire/app-balancer-project/README.md

         sudo systemctl start docker
         sudo systemctl enable docker

 # ALB DIR specifies the componets of the Application Load Balancer
+    #Application Load Balancer optimises Traffic Accross the Fronend Nodes runing Nginx

 # VPC DIR specifies the IGW, Subnets and RTs
+    #Virtual Private Cloud that houses the Infrstaructure

 # Elasticache for Redis (Single Master Node) was created as a separate terraform configuration

   #Redis adffords the implemention of:

-    Highly Available, Distributed and Secure in-memory cache Decreased Access Latency
+    Highly Available, Distributed and Secure in-memory cache

+    Decreased Access Latency

     Increased Throughput

     Optimization of Loads on the Relational or NoSQL databases & Applications

 # Backend S3 strorage for terraform state files